-- Committees:
+Committees:

-- Audit and Finance
+- Audit and Finance - Compensation

-- Compensation

-- Admiral Richardson, age 63, served as the 31st Chief of Naval Operations for the U.S. Navy from 2015 to 2019 and as its Director of the Naval Nuclear Propulsion Program from 2012 to 2015.
+- Admiral Richardson, age 64, served as the 31st Chief of Naval Operations for the U.S. Navy from 2015 to 2019 and as its Director of the Naval Nuclear Propulsion Program from 2012 to 2015.
 As Chief of Naval Operations, he was responsible for the management of a \$160 billion budget covering 600,000 sailors and civilians, over 70 installations, 290 warships and over 2,000 aircraft worldwide. - During his 37 years of service in the U.S. Navy, Admiral Richardson gained valuable operational and national security experience safely managing the Naval Nuclear Propulsion Program.
-He also served on four nuclear submarines, including commanding the submarine USS Honolulu, and served as naval aide to the President of the United States. - Admiral Richardson earned a bachelor of science degree in physics from the U.S. Naval Academy, a master's degree in electrical engineering from the Massachusetts Institute of Technology and Woods Hole Oceanographic Institution and a master's degree in National Security Strategy from the National War College. - Admiral Richardson serves on the Board of Directors of The Boeing Company and Constellation Energy Corporation, a spin-off of Exelon Corporation, where he served as a director from 2019 to 2022.
+He also served on four nuclear submarines, including commanding the submarine USS Honolulu, and served as naval aide to the President of the United States. - Admiral Richardson earned a bachelor of science degree in physics from the U.S. Naval Academy, a master's degree in electrical engineering from the Massachusetts Institute of Technology and Woods Hole Oceanographic Institution and a master's degree in National Security Strategy from the National War College. - Admiral Richardson serves on the Board of Directors of The Boeing Company and Constellation Energy Corporation, a spin-off of Exelon Corporation, where he served as a director from 2019 to 2022. - Admiral Richardson is a member of the National Academy of Engineering.